rsettlage/ood-visit/README.md

 In encounter any problem please open a new issue on Github at https://github.com/symerio/visit-docker

-## Licence
+## License

-This Docker image is open-sourced under the 3-clause BSD Licence.
+This Docker image is open-sourced under the 3-clause BSD License.